MicrosoftDocs/win32/desktop-src/direct3d11/d3dx11-channel-flag.md

 - D3DX11tex.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: enumeration
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DX11\_CHANNEL\_FLAG enumeration

 > [!Note]
 > The D3DX (D3DX 9, D3DX 10, and D3DX 11) utility library is deprecated for Windows 8 and is not supported for Windows Store apps.

 These flags are used by functions which operate on one or more channels in a texture.